 I grew up in Northern California’s Central Valley, while we lived in town, my family had a Grass Fed Beef Cattle Ranch, a short drive away.
 Weekends, and holidays were spent there, outside.
 I can ride a horse, and have some pretty good cow sense.
 It’s come in handy.
 I spent 4 years in the US Army, serving in Louisiana, Germany, Kuwait, and Iraq.
 The leadership skills I learned, and attention to detail, have come in handy.

 After the Army, my parents had moved out of the valley, to what has always felt like Home, the Ranch.
 2 years later, I found myself in Iowa.
 I met my husband while I was working as a herdsman on a dairy near his family’s farm.
 Our farm is a grain farm, Corn and Soybeans. ( I can drive a tractor, a grain cart, and can back up trailers, and farm equipment.)
-Although we have some chickens, 6 cows, two dogs, and a farm cat.
-To get us out more, we have a boat, and while we are only one season into boating, we love it, and so do the kids.
+Although we also have some chickens, 6 cows, two dogs, and a farm cat.
+To get us out more, we have a boat, and while we are only a few years into boating, we love it, and so do the kids.

 Danbury Catholic School